Serving the community of Coventry and further afield

 We had the pleasure of being guided by Kerrie and Simon through the different media components and who spoke with evident enthusiasm of their roles in the work of Herbert Media.
 It was quite a revelation for all of us, visiting club members, who had known little or nothing of that work which was so clearly explained to us.

-If you have any queries, or wish to join Rotary Club of Coventry, simply complete this form and our Club Secretary Brian Winstanley will be in touch in due course.
+If you have any queries, or wish to join Rotary Club of Coventry, simply complete this form and our Club Secretary Ros Thomas will be in touch in due course.